orta/redwood-codegen-api-types/README.md

 }
 ```

-Obviously this is considerably less flexible than before, but the goal is to be exactly what I need for my large Redwood project and then maybe if folks are interested we can collab on making it more flexible.
+Obviously this is considerably less flexible than before, but the goal is to be exactly what I need for my large Redwood project and then if folks are interested in the same problems, we can collab on making it more flexible.

+I'm not really sure it makes sense for the Redwood team to think about upstreaming the changes, mainly because there's a bunch of codebases out there with all sorts of edge cases - and I don't have time to deal with other people's edge cases.

 ---